Continuing Education Activity

 Hepatitis D

-Hepatitis D virus infection is treated with long-term alpha interferon and PEGylated interferon.
-These are both contraindicated during pregnancy.
+HDV infection is treated with long-term alpha interferon and PEGylated interferon, both of which are contraindicated during pregnancy.
+Due to perinatal prevention and treatment of HBV infection, transmission of HDV has largely decreased.

 Hepatitis E

 Hepatitis E viral infection is associated with a severe disease course.
-Hepatitis E virus recombinant protein vaccine was noted to be effective in decreasing HEV transmission in developing countries.
+HEV recombinant protein vaccine was noted to be effective in decreasing HEV transmission in developing countries.
 This is currently unavailable in developed countries.
 Safety and efficacy in pregnant women have not been studied.
+No contraindication to breastfeeding has been identified in mothers infected with the HEV.

 Differential Diagnosis